-Relic essentially has three female protagonists from the same family.
-They are Edna, Kay, and Sam.
+Relic essentially has three female protagonists from the same family: Edna, Kay, and Sam.

-When we first meet Kay, she and her daughter Sam on her way to check up on her mum Enda.
-However, they arrive to find that Enda is missing and spend the next couple of days searching for her.
+When we first meet Kay, she and her daughter Sam on their way to check up on her mum Enda.
+However, they arrive to find that Enda is missing and they spend the next couple of days searching for her.

 During this period, we learn that Kay and her Mother have an icy relationship.
 They have not seen each other for months and are, in many ways, estranged.
 And while Kay tries to defending her negligence, we later learn that she feels guilty for leaving her mom alone.

 After three days of searching with the police, Edna suddenly appears at her house.
 However, she has no memories of the past few days.
 This scene is the first hint we get that Enda is suffering from dementia.
 And while we initially think her case is mild, Relic cleverly reveals the real state of Enda’s mental health through two interconnected concepts.

 The first concept is the black spot on Edna’s chest.
 When Edna’s dementia is still in its earlier stages, the spot appears like a faded bruise.
 But as the 75-year-old loses herself to dementia, the mark turns black and spreads throughout her body.